nsoft/jesterj/code/ingest/licenses/README.txt

-JesterJ is disributed under the terms of the Apache-2.0 license.
+JesterJ is distributed under the terms of the Apache-2.0 license.

 --------------------------------------------------------------------